AJTJ/ipfs_proxy/README.md

 Some things (amongst others) I would change for PROD.
 - Separate things into services: simpleapi, auth etc...
-- A configured IPFS server
+- much better error handling
+  - Especially with I/O processes
-- better session management
+- much better session management
-  - usually running redis
+  - probably running redis
 - improved data retrieval (turning requests into a CSV per api_key, perhaps)
-- much better error handling
-  - blind panics should not happen
 - edge and not-so-edge case handling
   - such as checking for emails/accounts that already exist
 - perhaps more information and more specific data types stored in the database